NCI-HPCDI/cylc-workflow/cylc8-guide.md

 You could initilize the cylc8 workflow from Gadi login node, persistent session or a ARE VDI session.
 It is recommanded to open an ARE VDI session in this excise to run and monitor the cylc8 workflow.

-Please following https://opus.nci.org.au/display/DAE/ARE+VDI+Sessions+for+Cylc+Jobs to start an ARE VDI session.
+Please follow https://opus.nci.org.au/display/DAE/ARE+VDI+Sessions+for+Cylc+Jobs to start an ARE VDI session.

 ## Step 2: load the module